Coronavirus changes the way we say goodbye to our loved ones

 LATHAM, N.Y.
-(NEWS10)- For many a funeral is a ritual and a time to remember those we lost.
-However the coronavirus outbreak has altered that ritual.
+(NEWS10) — For many, a funeral is a ritual and a time to remember those we lost.
+But the coronavirus outbreak has altered that ritual.

 During the pandemic, funeral homes and families are having to make changes when it comes to losing those who are close to us.
 Funeral homes across the Capital Region are only allowing immediate family during the service.
-They are limiting 1 to 2 hours of visitation and only have 20 people or less in the facility at a time.
+They are limiting one to two hours of visitation and only have 20 people or less in the facility at a time.
 Many families have been conducting live-streamed memorials.

 Kevin Cavanaugh says in his forty years as a funeral director, he has never seen anything like this before.

 “This is not very easy and especially when you can’t have that one on one time with the people who care for you the most.
-It is very challenging.” saids Suzanne Paulson, Averill Park.
+It is very challenging,” said Suzanne Paulson, of Averill Park.

 Paulson says not being able to have her whole family and friends by her side is difficult.
 However, Paulson knows she is not alone.